 Renee was born and grew up in Canberra, and after several years travelling and living in Sydney, has returned to Canberra where she is raising her young family with her husband.
 She has spent over 15 years working at a big 4 accountancy / consulting firm, and during this time gained a range of valuable skills that she would like to put towards the benefit of the broader community, and in particular women within the ACT.
 During this time she worked with a range of not-for-profit organisations which has given her an appreciation of the important contribution that the not-for-profit sector makes, and the importance of sound governance, controls and Board arrangements.
 She values the opportunity to contribute to the Women’s Centre for Health Matters as improving the situation for women is of great importance to her in particular making a difference to maternal health care, and also the increasing prevalence of domestic violence and mental health are of great concern to her.
 She has a Bachelor Science (Psychology); Bachelor Commerce (Accounting and Management); and Masters of Commerce (Organisation and Management) .

 Melissa Hobbs – Member

-Previously, Melissa was with the ACT Primary Health Network (Capital Health Network) as a population health planning manager.
-In this role she engaged extensively with community organisations with the aim of understanding the health and social care needs of the ACT population, particularly the most vulnerable populations in the ACT.
-Domestic and family violence was a highlighted issue as was homelessness and other social determinants of health impacting on women’s health.
+In various roles, Melissa has engaged extensively with community organisations, consumers and government in the ACT with the aim of understanding the health and social care needs of the ACT population, particularly the most vulnerable populations.
+Domestic and family violence has been a highlighted issue as has homelessness and other social determinants of health impacting on women’s health.

 Lori Rubenstein – Member